 While they might look heavy and sluggish, fat bikes are only five pounds heavier than an equivalent mountain bike.
 And their oversized nature is part of the fun.
 “They do resist directional change a little bit more,” says Downey.
 He says the extra bounce (afforded by big tires and low air pressure) makes it feel as if you’re on a scaled-up kids’ bike.
 As for the price tag, since fat bikes entered the mainstream, they have become more accessible and can now be purchased for less than $1,000.
 And no need to train for this new activity — it’s just like riding a bike.

 For the past few years, the National Capital Commission has been working with the Ottawa Mountain Bike Association to designate specific trails for fat-bike enthusiasts.
 In 2015, the NCC launched a pilot project to collect feedback from those who used the fat bike (or snow bike, as the NCC refers to them) trails, as well as from other users.
 Some concerns were raised, but that’s to be expected with mixed-use trails.
-This winter, the NCC expects to offer at least seven Gatineau Park trails open for big kids and their fat bikes.
+Check out the snow biking trail report for a list of Gatineau Park trails open for big kids and their fat bikes.

 Snow Much Fun

 Fat-bike enthusiasts are quick to extol the virtues of this fast-growing sport.
 For one, some traditional mountain biking trails are actually made smoother in the winter.
 Call it snow-assist!
 Plus, the fluffy stuff makes flying over the handlebars a bit less painful.
 And because no one is breaking any records on a fat bike, group rides become more about the views (and those precious “flask stops”) than getting to trail’s end first.
 Bored with typical winter camping?
 Try a “bike packing” excursion this year.